 How can hybrid funds be used to tweak your asset allocation strategy?

 Happy investing!
 Hybrid funds offer investors to invest in both major asset classes – equities and debt, along with pre-determined and fixed asset allocation.
 While these funds can be ideal for several investors, keep in mind that you cannot customize the allocation strategy in hybrid funds.
-Ideally, how much you allocate to equities or debts depends on your investment horizon, financial requirements, and risk appetite.
+Ideally, how much you allocate to depends on your investment horizon, financial requirements, and risk appetite.